sweetcode-com/frank/README.md

 `node app.js`

 The app will output a csv file under the `output` folder.
-It will contain all domains and ranks for which SimilarWeb provided a rank.
+It will contain all domains and ranks for which Similarweb provided a rank.

 Don't expect ranks for all domains.
-In my tests SimilarWeb only had ranks for approximately 20% of the domains for my plugin.
+In my tests Similarweb only had ranks for approximately 20% of the domains for my plugin.

 ## Info